 A new layer will appear on top of the background.

 Alternatively, you can convert the layer to a smart object.
-Doesn’t matter whether you re-shape them or apply smart filters to them, smart objects safely hold the contents of the layer.
+It does not matter whether you re-shape them or apply smart filters to them.
+Smart objects safely hold the contents of the layer.

-This means that any change we make to the object, it will not affect the layer itself.
+This means that any change we make to the object will not affect the layer itself.

 From this point, any adjustment you make to the background will appear under the layer on the layers panel.

 Step 2: Create a Path Around Your Object